 Fragile Animal even ventures beyond the standard guitar, bass, and drums.
 With “Restless Raga” a harmonium and a tabla are incorporated, not the requisite instruments usually employed in folk, rock and Antifolk.
 And seldom does a song elicit such an Eastern melodic vibe while the lyrics remain firmly rooted in immediate Western realities.
 The Eastern-influenced melody is in not-so-strict counterpoint to the lyrics declaring the personal and romantic age-old dilemma of spiritual growth versus personal happiness in a relationship and what becomes important to both.

 Fragile Animal builds layers upon layers, revealing nuances of flavor that promise more and more at each listen.
 And though the album does not last forever, being all too short to satisfy her truest and oldest fans, Russo is probably writing more poetry and adjusting the electrical melodies to her ubiquitous upside down red electric for the new tracks of a future and even more ambitious album.

 RadioMike , 16 December 2011

 P.S.
 That isn’t all she does, however.
 Russo has fine art skills that receive little to no attention from many fans of her music.
 Music is an art, yes, but most musicians and most artists’ artistry evolves into more than just one medium.
 Russo is no different.
-Her art hints at Edward Gorey, but strangely, he is not an influence.
+Her older art hints at Edward Gorey, but strangely, he is not an influence.
+Her newer works, currently exhibited in Chicago pending a move to Los Angeles, are more abstract an just as deserving of your attention.
 Where the music can be sometimes sad, with hope interlaced within, her art hints at wonderfully darker promises to be fulfilled.